 “How about a song for Nixon?
 ‘He’s out with the in-crowd,’” Michael sings.

 Mike Sr came into the music room.
 “You’re singing about Nixon?”

 “Yeah, we’ll run Jace for President in the Dead Party.”
 Robby jokes.
 Mary is about to slap him, when I laugh.
 So does everyone else.

 “Yay.
 The Dead Party.
 All the Dead Heads will vote for us.”

-“We’ll get no votes ‘cause they all get lost going to the polls.”
+“We’ll get no votes ‘cause they all got lost going to the polls.”

-Mike Sr stands there realizing I wasn’t the only wise ass in the band.
+Mike Sr stands there realizing I was not the only wise ass in the band.